Crimson-Computing/cs207-FinalProject/README.md

 4.0 4.0
 ```

-Alternativelly, if you can just proceed as follows:
+Alternatively, you can just proceed as follows:

 ```
 >>> def f(x):